merrychrishna/mupen64plusStandalone351p351elec/README.md

 username: root
 password: 351elec

-Navigate to the mupen install folder by typing this, cd mupen64plusINSTALL
+Navigate to the mupen install folder by typing this.

+cd mupen64plusINSTALL

-Make the install file executable by typing this, chmod +x install.sh
+Make the install file executable by typing this.

+chmod +x install.sh

-Run the installer by typing this,
+Run the installer by typing this.

 ./install.sh

 Now all you have to do is restart Emulationstation and Mupen64plus stand alone Rice and Glide will show up in your emulator list.
 Done.